IVPN was founded in 2009 in Gibraltar. The full company name is Privatus Limited.

 This is great if you purchase a plan and decide that it isn’t for you.
 You can try out their service, knowing in the back of your mind that there’s still a way to get your money back if things don’t work out.

-Even better, they offer a free three-day trial.
+Even better, they offer a free three-day trial (similarly to VyprVPN).
 That way, you can try out the service without fully committing to the company, too.

 So there are two ways to do a test drive without losing your money.